grafana/tempo/operations/tempo-mixin/runbook.md

 ```

 If the following (or other errors) are being logged repeatedly then the tenant index is not being updated and more direct action is necessary.
-If the core issue can not be resolved one option is to delete all tenant indexes which will force the components to fallback to
+If the core issue can not be resolved delete any tenant index that is not being updated.
+This will force the components to fallback to
-scanning the entire bucket.
+bucket scanning for the offending tenants.
 ```
 failed to write tenant index
 ```